-Santa Barbara Birth Injury Lawyer
+Santa Barbara Birth Injury Lawyers

 Birth injuries are traumatic and devastating incidents that not only affect a child, but his or her parents and relatives.
 These injuries occur during pregnancy, labor, and delivery, and oftentimes are caused by oxygen deprivation to the brain, resulting in brain damage and leaving children disabled or on life support and requiring costly lifetime care and treatment.